opf/openproject/docs/bim-guide/revit-add-in/README.md

 Within this module all existing work packages are displayed.
-Within this demo project doen't exist any work package yet.
+Within this demo project no work package exist yet.
 To create a new one, click on the "add new workpackage"-Button.

 ![OpenProject BIM - Create BCF](OpenProject_BIM_Create_BCF.png)